 Last year 2000 students from both in and out of state applied for 65 spots in the nursing program, resulting in a 12% acceptance rate.
 Accepted students had an average recalculated GPA of 4.2, ACT 31 and SAT 1380.
 If you choose nursing as your 1st choice major and are not admitted, you will not automatically be accepted for your 2nd choice unless you specifically tell them you will accept another major.
 One cannot transfer into the Nursing major and there is no Nursing minor.

 This is the next most competitive program at UMass, offering both a BA and a BS in computer science.
 The department is in the process of establishing a bachelor’s in informatics.
 Students from any major within the University are eligible to minor in computer science or information technology.

 Some students are admitted directly into the CICS major from high school, others might be invited to the CICS Exploratory Track and a few others can apply after being enrolled at UMass.
 Acceptance is based on academic performance in prerequisites and all other coursework.
-This year students accepted directly into the major had an average recalculated GPA of 4.1, average ACT 31 and average SAT 1320 (Math >629).
+Last year students accepted directly into the major had an average recalculated GPA of 4.1, average ACT 31 and average SAT 1320 (Math >629).

 Isenberg School of Management

 Isenberg is ranked the best public undergraduate business school in the Northeast according to US News & World Report.
 7200 students applied for 1000 spots last year.
 They offer a BBA in accounting, finance, management, marketing, and operations and systems management.
 A BS is offered in sports management and hospitality and tourism management.
 Sports management is one of the University’s most popular majors.